This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See secondary site.

-A file or directory that a client node backed up to server storage.
-More than one backup version can exist in server storage, but only one backup version is the active version.
+A file or directory that a client node backed up to storage.
+More than one backup version can exist in storage, but only one backup version is the active version.
 See also active version, copy group, inactive version.

 backup VTOC copy data set